-ARA\ E101 Elementary Arabic I
+ARA E101 Elementary Arabic I

 This course is intended to bring students with no prior experience in the Arabic language to a proficiency level of Novice Mid (as per American Council on the Teaching of Foreign Languages or ACTFL guidelines) in Speaking, Listening, Reading and Writing, with a focus on effective spoken communication.
 Elements of Culture and Civilization will also be studied.
-To this end, written Modern Standard in coursework.
+To this end, written Modern Standard Arabic (MSA) and colloquial spoken forms will receive equal emphasis in coursework.
 No prerequisites.

-ARA\ E102 Elementary Arabic II
+ARA E102 Elementary Arabic II